dvd25/Capstone-Backend/README.md

  A backend application that has API and microservices that a small fitness gym or similar businesses can utilise.

  ### Some feature are:

+    - User & Tasks (CRUD operations)
     - User authentication
     - Basic authentication (bcrypt for salt and hash)
-    - Customer/Employee management
-    - Tasks management system
-    - Contact form that sends emails to the business.
-    - Simple and aesthethic UI for easy learning.
+    - Ready for frontend to consume it's api services

 ## How to run

-    - Clone this back end project to your local.
+    - Clone this backend project to your local.
     - In the project directory, run npm start